Large Skin Tag & Wart Removal

-Skin Tag Removal by a Shave Excision.
+Skin Tag Removal in London by a Shave Excision.
 Same day operations.

 What are Skin Tags?